aces/Loris/README.CentOS7.md

 MySQL is not recommended/supported on CentOS, see [paragraph 2 here](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-centos-7) for background).
 MySQL and MariaDB are nearly identical in operation.

 *Note:* LORIS developers (those NOT working with a .zip release codebase) should skip steps relating to hosting their database locally.
-Contact your sysadmin for database credentials.
+Contact your system administrator for database credentials.

 ```
 sudo yum install MariaDB-client MariaDB-server